 Location.
-41° 39.274′ N, 74° 41.077′ W. Marker is in Monticello, New York, in Sullivan County.
-Marker is at the intersection of Broadway (New York State Route 42) and Jones Street, on the left when traveling east on Broadway.
+41° 40.512′ N, 74° 40.381′ W. Marker is in Monticello, New York, in Sullivan County.
+Marker is on New York State Route 42, on the right when traveling north.
+The marker indicates the approximate spot where Camp Holley was located.
+Camp Holley was where the 143rd Regiment camped and trained prior to marching east to Goshen for deployment.
 Touch for map.
-Marker is at or near this postal address: 200 Broadway, Monticello NY 12701, United States of America.
+Marker is at or near this postal address: 261 Route 42, Monticello NY 12701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Site of First House in Monticello (within shouting distance of this marker); St John's Episcopal Church (about 500 feet away, measured in a direct line); Methodist Church (approx. 0.2 miles away); Monticello Depot (approx. 0.4 miles away); Site of Toll House Camp Holley (approx. 1½ miles away); Town of Thompson (approx. 3.2 miles away); Saint Josephs (approx. 4.7 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Presbyterian Church (approx. 1˝ miles away); Site of First House in Monticello (approx. 1.6 miles away); Methodist Church (approx. 1.6 miles away); Site of Toll House (approx. 1.6 miles away); St John's Episcopal Church (approx. 1.6 miles away); Monticello Depot (approx. 1.9 miles Town of Thompson (approx. 2˝ miles away); a different marker also named Methodist Church (approx. 5.7 miles away).
 Touch for a list and map of all markers in Monticello.

 Credits.
-This page was last revised on September 6, 2018.
+This page was last revised on June 16, 2016.
 It was originally submitted on December 20, 2009, by Tom Rue of Monticello, New York.
-This page has been viewed 660 times since then and 19 times this year.
-Last updated on August 22, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-Photos: 1, 2, 3, 4. submitted on December 20, 2009, by Tom Rue of Monticello, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 1,363 times since then and 37 times this year.
+Photos: 1, 2, 3. submitted on December 20, 2009, by Tom Rue of Monticello, New York. • Craig Swain was the editor who published this page.